pagezest/experimental/web_server_poc/README.md

 # Web Server POC

+We have benchmark multiple web-servers
+- actix
+- axum
+- may_minihttp
+- tiny-http

-Start the webserver using the following command
+To Start the webserver using the following command

 ```
+cargo run --bin actix
+cargo run --bin may_minihttp
+cargo run --bin axum
-cargo run
+cargo run --bin tiny-http
 ```

 Visit localhost at port 8080 in your browser or make API call.